FaisalSqa/Assignment_module_15/README.md

 After running any test, open the HTML report to view the result.

 ## How to Run Postman Collection with Newman
+##current directory must be at Assignment_module_15

-Run the collection using this command(current directory must be at Assignment_module_15):
+Run the collection using this command:

 ```bash
 newman run "Assignment module 15.postman_collection.json"